Elve-ndev/assembly-error-detector/README.md

  However, the authors' primary contribution focuses on Procedure Step Recognition (PSR) via YOLOv8-based Assembly State Detection (ASD).
 Action recognition baselines are provided but evaluated primarily on Top-1/Top-5 accuracy, without extending toward anomaly detection or real-time cobot decision making.
-This work takes a fundamentally different approach: rather than recognizing procedural steps, it detects execution errors in real time using a semi-supervised anomaly detection pipeline (AUC-ROC=0.853, 7.5× lift over random baseline)validated on 5 unseen operators.
+This work takes a fundamentally different approach: rather than recognizing procedural steps, it detects execution errors in real time using a semi-supervised anomaly detection pipeline (AUC-ROC=0.853, 7.5× lift over random baseline).
 This represents, to the best of our knowledge, the firs application of deep temporal anomaly detection to IndustReal, combining egocentric video understanding, sparse error annotation learning, and multimodal integration for cobot guidance.

 ### Anomaly Detection (val set, PSR error labels, 803 annotated error frames)